visualizedata/data-structures/README.md

 * Gitelman, Chapter 6
 * Hills, Chapter 17

-**[Weekly Assignment 5](https://github.com/visualizedata/data-structures/blob/master/assignments/weekly_assignment_05.md), due Friday 10/12 at 2:00pm:**
+**Weekly Assignment 5, due Tuesday 10/1 at 9:00am:**
-You will design a (non)schema, create a new managed DynamoDB database, and write code to populate your database with your "Dear Diary" data.
+You will design a (non)schema, create a new managed DynamoDB database, and write code to populate your database with your "Process Blog" data.

-**Final Assignment 2 distributed:** "Dear Diary," a source of semi-structured, qualitative data.
+**Final Assignment 2 distributed:** "Process Blog," a source of semi-structured, qualitative data.

-### October 15 (Week 6)
+### October 2 (Week 6)

 The Query.
 Indexes, joins, query optimization, and data restructuring.
 The E-R model.
 Data provision.